The Challenger: When Do New Data Sources Justify Switching Machine Learning Models?: Introduction

 Transitioning from a fully trained incumbent model to a newly developed challenger involves several important trade-offs.
 If $f_C$ delivers a meaningful improvement over $f_I$, adopting it earlier can reduce forecasting errors and generate real operational value.
 These performance gains, however, must be weighed against several types of costs.
 Accessing new features may require payments to external data providers or incur internal expenses related to data extraction and processing.
 Training and validating $f_C$ also entails feature-engineering efforts, computational expenditures—including cloud infrastructure and electricity—and human labor for model development, debugging, and testing.
 Once $f_C$ is deemed superior, additional deployment and switching costs arise from integrating the model into production.
 Feature-access and training/validation costs may include both fixed components and variable components that scale with the number of samples incorporating the new features, whereas deployment and switching costs are fixed and incurred only once.

-The central research question we address is: \emph{When does the emergence of new data sources justify switching from the incumbent model $f_I$ to the challenger model $f_C$?} We propose and study a multi-stage optimization framework that dynamically guides the decision to either \emph{(i) switch} -- deploying $f_C$ and replacing $f_I$; \emph{(ii) discard} -- permanently rejecting $f_C$ and stopping data collection; or \emph{(iii) continue} -- collecting more data and deferring the decision until a later time.
-Our approach integrates performance estimation (while accounting for uncertainty in performance gains), costs, gains, and decision confidence to enable a structured and cost-effective transition between models.
+The central research question we address is: \emph{when does the emergence of new data sources justify switching from the incumbent model $f_I$ to the challenger model $f_C$?} We develop a sequential decision-making framework that guides the decision to either \emph{(i) switch} -- deploying $f_C$ and replacing $f_I$; \emph{(ii) discard} -- permanently rejecting $f_C$ and stopping data collection; or \emph{(iii) continue} -- collecting more data and deferring the decision until a later time.
+Our approach combines statistical estimation to quantify the challenger’s performance gains, with the economics of training, data collection, and delayed deployment, while explicitly accounting for statistical uncertainty in the decision.